jbuehl/ha/README.md

     - getStateType(Sensor)

 ##### Sensor
-Defines the model for the basic HA sensor.
+Defines the model for the base HA sensor.

     - interface
     - addr